vggls/medical_xai/training_&_testing/training_loop_remarks.md

       This attribute allows to stop training only when the cancerous classes are well classified witout being affected by the normal class results.
 Thus, in this scenario one may set labels_of_normal_classes = [1]

   7. On the condition of the Early Stopping callback:

+     Along with validation loss, the purpose is to monitor class recalls and save models with improved recall scores.
+     Below are listed two metrics that one may try to measure multi-class recall scores (via a single number).
+Alternatively, custom metrics could be defined.

-     - In the code we consider the 'average recall' of the 'un-normal' classes, where each class'es recall contributes the same to the final average.
+     - In the code we consider the '(macro) average recall' of the 'un-normal' classes.
+In this case each class'es recall contributes the same weight to the calculated average.

-     - Alternatively, one may consider a 'weighted recall', where each classe'es recall is weighted by the class instances as well.
+     - Alternatively, one may consider the 'weighted average recall', where each classe'es recall is weighted by the class instances as well.
 In the end the resulting sum over all classes is divided the total number of instances. ex. for two classes, the weighted avg recall would be: weighted_avg_recall=(r1∗|c1|)+(r2∗|c2|)|c1|+|c2| , where  r1  and  r2  are the recalls for class 1 and class 2, and  |c1|  and  |c2|  are the number of instances in class 1 and class 2.